cosmos/cosmos-sdk/ROADMAP.md

 * Completion of Storage v2
     * Goal is to complete the rewrite storage
     * Begin testing the rewrite on mainnets if possible
+    * External Audit
 * Optimistic Execution spec is merged and implementation has begun
     * Goal is to have the spec merged and implementation started.
 * Store Design should enable parallel execution of transactions.
+    * Goal is to enable it but it may still require some work to complete it

 ### Client UX